Update: DUI suspected in death of a teenage passenger in Napa crash

 The deceased was identified Monday afternoon by the Napa County Coroner's office as Michaella Margret Hanifan of Todd, North Carolina.

 The CHP said the driver, Finnuala Hanifan, 21, of San Francisco was driving a borrowed 2018 Porsche at a high rate of speed southbound when she lost control.
-Her car left the west edge of the roadway, collided with an irrigation culvert, then continued south, striking two wooden poles and a traffic signal.
+Her car left the west edge of the roadway, crashed into an irrigation culvert, then continued south, striking two wooden poles and a traffic signal.

 The car overturned and came to rest on the west shoulder of Atlas Peak Road, the CHP said.